How Does Biological Sex Influence Disease? Sex Reporting Improves Analyses

 In an ideal world, scientists would use both male and female models to better test whether sex is a factor in pathogenesis or immune response.
 In reality, most studies use a single sex in their animal model studies.
 Some labs prefer female mice because they are less aggressive, while others prefer male mice because hormonal fluxes are less likely to be a confounding variable.
 Historically, using animals of only one sex was sometimes even considered good practice, since it minimized hard-to-interpret sex differences.

 However, even taking the extra step of documenting the animal sex used in studies would allow those reading the literature to determine whether this variable had been addressed in previous studies, or to make connections between sex and the course of disease.
-“The more you report, the more scientists can glean from all of the data,” says Klein.
+“The more you report, the more scientists can glean from all of the data,” said Klein.
 For example, “studies with results that don’t align can then look at sex as one of the factors that may contribute to those data.”

 Klein knows how useful this information can be.
 Her lab focuses on the differences in infection and vaccination responses between males and females.
 One of the impetuses for the editorial involved her and her trainees’ frustration when looking through the literature.
 “Not a lot of people study sex differences in microbiology and immunology.
-There’s not much data on sex differences,” she says.
+There’s not much data on sex differences,” she said.
 That lack of reporting can be frustrating when she tries to compare her experimental data to previous studies and cannot find the sex of animals listed in a report’s methods section.
 Discussions of how to improve their studies inspired Klein and her students to write the mBio editorial.

 But interest in the role of sex and sex hormone signaling is increasing among microbial sciences researchers.
-As Klein points out in her editorial, PubMed searches for “sex differences” and either “microbiology” or “immunology” produce increasing numbers of studies on this quickly growing area (see right).
+As Klein pointed out in her editorial, PubMed searches for “sex differences” and either “microbiology” or “immunology” produce increasing numbers of studies on this quickly growing area (see right).
 However, literature searches would be even more useful if researchers simply included information on the sex of test subjects.
 Including these data would allow meta-comparisons across different studies and potentially point to variables like sex that might have affected experimental outcome.
 Disparate results from similar experiments might also be explained by including this information, helping resolve questions of study reproducibility.

-Reporting should extend to primary cells taken from patients, says Klein, since hormonal signaling may lead to different gene expression patterns even in cells not associated with the endocrine or reproductive systems.
+Reporting should extend to primary cells taken from patients, said Klein, since hormonal signaling may lead to different gene expression patterns even in cells not associated with the endocrine or reproductive systems.
 B cells from men and women can have very different transcriptional profiles, which may affect experimental outcome if patient samples are skewed toward one sex.
 But immortalized cell lines may have accumulated a number of mutations throughout their genome, including on their sex chromosomes, so reporting the sex of the original donor is less important in these cases.

 The Movement for Sex Reporting